mauricechiodo/eim-case-studies/course/index.md

 As a mathematician, you will almost certainly encounter areas of life where you are called to do mathematics with ethical impacts – perhaps scheduling workers, or optimising public works, or sending rockets into space.
 Whatever this may be, we hope to give you the opportunity to think about how you should act in these scenarios.

+It is often difficult to see how mathematical work is directly impacting the world around us, and where exactly mathematicians can be producing output.
+This is challenging even for mathematicians; for the lay public, it is practically impossible.
+Over the last few years, we have build up a collection of "case studies", where mathematicians have done work that raises some (sometimes very serious) ethical questions.
+We have collected these here, by topic, to help you explore and understand what mathematicians do, and how this might be the source of societal harm.

 A list of the currently available topics is below: